Choosing the right training contract for your graduate career in law

 Alternatives to law firms

-Training contracts are available in companies’ in-house legal departments (such as the BBC), the Government Legal Service (GLS) and the Crown Prosecution Service (CPS).
+Training contracts are available in companies’ in-house legal departments (such as the BBC), the Government Legal Profession (GLP) and the Crown Prosecution Service (CPS).
 However, these employers tend to take on the majority of their employees post-qualification.

 Shortlist your favourite firms before you apply for a training contract

 If you think through your training contract options clearly, your thorough research will come across in your applications and interviews.
 Graduate recruiters will notice that you are applying to them out of a genuine interest in their business and areas of legal specialisation.
 ‘Do your research, but not just on the firm and interviewers.
-It is also really important to understand the background to what goes on in the firm (ie how a mergers and acquisition transaction works or how the financial markets work),’ says first-year trainee at Sidley Austin via TARGETjobs Insider Reviews.
+It is also really important to understand the background to what goes on in the firm (ie how a mergers and acquisition transaction works or how the financial markets work),’ one trainee at Sidley Austin told us years ago – and the advice still holds true.